 Proprietary funds.
 The City of Sulphur maintains two different types of proprietary funds.
 Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
 The City uses an enterprise fund to account for its water and sewer services.
 Internal service funds are an accounting device used to accumulate and allocate costs internally among the City's various functions.
-The City of Sulphur uses an internal service fund to account for its workers' compensation program.
-Because this service predominantly benefits governmental rather than business-type functions, it has been included within governmental activities in the government-wide financial statements.
+The City of Sulphur uses an internal service fund to account for its workers' compensation program and health insurance.
+Because these services predominantly benefits governmental rather than business-type functions, it has been included within governmental activities in the government-wide financial statements.